Inventium/rubymacros.com/source/content/_parse_tree.html.md

 ## Parse tree substitution

-* Consider an assert macro which allows inspect the expression which is passed to the assert method.
+Consider an assert macro which allows inspecting an expression which is passed to the assert method.
 When constructing error message, the macro can retrieve both arguments.
 Test::Unit solves by creating various methods corresponding to various types of conditional operators.

-Assert.equals, assert.greater_than, etc etc etc.
+For example, `assert.equals`, `assert.greater_than`, etc etc etc.
 Assert macro gives the value AND the names of the arguments to the conditional are in the macro.
 This allows code to run without evaluating the assertion.
 Thus, error checking can go into code, without needing to be removing.

-* This allows implementation of logging which can be switched off at run time as well.
+This allows implementation of logging which can be switched off at run time as well.